Clerical marriage: Protestant Churches

 In these denominations there is generally no requirement that a pastor be already married nor prohibition against marrying after "answering the call".
 Being married is commonly welcomed, in which case the pastor's marriage is expected to serve as a model of a functioning Christian marriage, and the pastor's spouse often serves an unofficial leadership role in the congregation.
 For this reason, some Protestant churches will not accept a divorced person for this position.
 In denominations that ordain both men and women, a married couple might serve as co-pastors.

 Certain denominations require a prospective pastor to be married before he can be ordained, based on the view (drawn from 1 Timothy 3 and Titus 1) that a man must demonstrate the ability to run a household before he can be entrusted with the church.
 Even in these strictest groups, a widower may still serve.
 This again concerns marriage before appointment as pastor, not clerical marriage.

+Some Protestant clergy and their children have played an essential role in literature, philosophy, science, and education in Early Modern Europe.

 Eastern Churches

 The Assyrian, Eastern Orthodox and Oriental Orthodox Churches, as well as many of the Eastern Catholic Churches, permit married men to be ordained.
 Traditionally however, they do not permit clergy to marry after ordination.
 From ancient times they have had both married and celibate clergy (see Monasticism).
-Those who opt for married life must marry before becoming priests, deacons (with a few exceptions), and, in some strict traditions, subdeacons.
+Those who opt for married life must marry before becoming priests, deacons (with a few exceptions), or, in some strict traditions, subdeacons.

 The vast majority of Orthodox parish clergy are married men, which is one of the major differences between the Orthodox and Catholic Churches; however, they must marry before being ordained.
 Since the marriage takes place while they are still laymen and not yet clergy, the marriage is not a clerical marriage, even if it occurs while they are attending the seminary.
 Clerical marriage is thus not admitted in the Orthodox Church, unlike in the Protestant Churches.
 In the Russian Orthodox Church, the clergy, over time, formed a hereditary caste of priests.
 Marrying outside of these priestly families was strictly forbidden; indeed, some bishops did not even tolerate their clergy marrying outside of the priestly families of their diocese.
 In general, Eastern Catholic Churches have always allowed ordination of married men as priests and deacons.
-Within the lands of the Ukrainian Greek Catholic Church, the largest Eastern Catholic Church, priests' children often became priests and married within their social group, establishing a tightly knit hereditary caste.
+Within the lands of the Ukrainian Greek Catholic Church, the second largest Eastern Catholic Church, priests' children often became priests and married within their social group, establishing a tightly knit hereditary caste.